mptrsen/dissertation/README.md

 ## Acknowledgements

-This beautiful thesis was possible using the [Dissertate](http://dissertate.io) LaTeX template by [Jordan Suchow](http://suchow.io).
-Thank you, Jordan, for making it available!
+This beautiful thesis was possible using the [Dissertate](https://github.com/suchow/Dissertate) LaTeX template by [Jordan Suchow](http://suchow.io).
+Thank you for making it available!